SNJSchepers/JMBC_Chem1D_lab/README.md

 ```

 ## Exercise 1: Premixed methane-air flames
 Compute a stoichiometric premixed flame using the initial unchanged settings.
-Take a look at the temperature and species profiles and try to understand/explain them.
+Take a look at the temperature and species profiles and try to understand/explain them.
 Is the computational domain large enough?
 Are you using enough grid points?

 ### 1.1 Stoichiometry and emissions